NVIDIAAICITYCHALLENGE/2018AICity_TeamUW/Track1/APP_MDL_IPL/README.md

 ## How It Works

 The appearance model of the j-th tracklet, noted _m_j_, contains a set of _n_m_ observed concatenated histogram vectors.
 In our experiments, we use a combination of RGB color histogram, HSV color histogram, Lab color histogram, Linear Binary Pattern (LBP) histogram and gradient histogram for feature description, i.e., there are 11 channels with 8 bins each.
 For each tracklet, we keep _n_m_ copies of continuously updated histograms to “memorize” variations of the appearance.
+The value in each bin is normalized between 0 and 1.
 An example of feature maps and the corresponding histograms is shown in the figure below.
 The first row respectively presents the RGB, HSV, Lab, LBP and gradient feature maps for an object instance in a tracklet, which are used to build feature histograms.
 The second row shows the original RGB color histograms and the third row demonstrates the Gaussian spatially weighted histograms, where the contribution of background area is suppressed.

 <div align="center">
     <img src="demo.png", width="1000">